Autodesk/synthesis/fission/README.md

 /fission/public/Downloadables/
 ```

+Alternatively for development, you can download and install the assetpack for whatever branch you're operating on with [Git LFS].
 This can be accomplished with the `assetpack` script:

 ```bash
 bun run assetpack